dapr/quickstarts/bindings/README.md

 ![Architecture Diagram](./img/Bindings_Standalone.png)

 Dapr allows us to deploy the same microservices from our local machines to Kubernetes.
-Correspondingly, this sample has instructions for deploying this project [locally](#Run-Locally) or in [Kubernetes](#Run-in-Kubernetes).
+Correspondingly, this quickstart has instructions for deploying this project [locally](#Run-Locally) or in [Kubernetes](#Run-in-Kubernetes).

 ## Prerequisites